Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

-\end{corollary} From Lemma~\ref{basic} and Corollary~\ref{DQF-atzero}, we see that the DQF is informative at both large and small scales, i.e. for large and small values of $\delta$, motivating the usefulness of the entire function in examining a data set.
-This is in contrast to other multi-scale methods, such as the mode tree (Minnotte, 1993), which transitions from $n$ modes to 1 (thus no information on either extreme), or a multi-scale version of the shorth which we discuss and explore below.
+\end{corollary} The above results, more precisely, (\ref{small-scale_large_scale}) and Corollary~\ref{DQF-atzero}, show that the DQF is informative at both large and small scales, i.e. for large and small values of $\delta$, motivating the usefulness of the entire function in examining a data set.
+Analogous properties for the case $d \ge 2$ can be found in Chandler and Polonik (2021), Lemma 2.2 a-b).
+This property of being informative on all scales is in contrast to other multi-scale methods, such as the mode tree (Minnotte and Scott, 1993), which transitions from $n$ modes to 1 (thus no information on either extreme), or a multi-scale version of the shorth which we discuss and explore in section 3.